robskuu/CLI-Movie-Rental/README.md

 - **Browse Movies:** Explore the available movie list effortlessly, finding the perfect film for your entertainment.
 - **Add/Delete Movies:** Customize your catalog by adding or removing movies with a simple command.
 - **Data Storage:** All data, including rented movies, is securely stored in JSON files on your local machine, ensuring easy and uncomplicated management.
+- **Activity Logging:** The program automatically creates a log.csv file, logging user actions such as renting, returning, adding, or deleting movies, along with timestamps.
+- **Secret Menu:** For the adventurous users, entering the number 8 in the main menu reveals a hidden menu with additional options.

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/robskuu/CLI-Movie-Rental.git`